Jeff Pegues

 Prior to joining CBS News, Pegues was a reporter for WABC-TV in New York City.
 He received numerous Emmy Awards during his nearly ten-year run (2003-2013) at WABC-TV.
 Pegues is credited with bringing the story of David Goldman and his international fight for his son into the headlines.
 Pegues has also been recognized for his outstanding reporting at the height of Superstorm Sandy.
 As the storm crashed into New York City he reported on the rising flood water and spreading fires in Queens.
 In 2005, he reported on Hurricane Rita from Texas.

 Prior to WABC-TV, Pegues was a reporter for WBAL-TV in Baltimore, Maryland, where he earned Emmy Award nominations.
 At WSVN-TV, the Fox affiliate in Miami, Florida, he worked as an evening anchor.
 At the time, it was the top-rated evening newscast in that market.
 In 2004, Pegues covered both the Democratic National Convention and the Republican National Convention.

+On Tuesday, February 13, 2024 Pegues was laid off from CBS News after layoffs were announced by Paramount Global.